Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

 We now relate the split decompositions of a graph and the ones of its locally equivalent graphs.
 Let $D$ be a split decomposition of a connected graph.
 A vertex $v$ of $D$ \emph{represents} an unmarked vertex $x$ (or is a \emph{representative} of $x$) if either $v=x$ or there is a path of even length from $v$ to $x$ in $D$ starting with a marked edge such that marked edges and unmarked edges appear alternately in the path.
 Two unmarked vertices $x$ and $y$ are \emph{linked} in $D$ if there is a path from $x$ to $y$ in $D$ such that unmarked edges and marked edges appear alternately in the path.
+Linkedness of unmarked vertices exactly represents the adjacency relation between those vertices in the original graph.